- 1/4 cup soy sauce

 - 1/2 cup chopped fresh cilantro leaves

-- In a resealable plastic bag, stir together soy sauce, vinegar, sherry, five-spice powder, garlic, and ginger.
+In a resealable plastic bag, combine the soy sauce, vinegar, sherry, five-spice powder, garlic, and ginger.
 Reserve 1/4 cup teriyaki mixture for salad.
 Add pork tenderloins to bag.
 Toss to coat.
 Marinate, refrigerated for 1 to 3 hours.

-- Heat 2 tablespoons oil in a heavy skillet over moderately high heat, Remove tenderloins from the bag, reserving marinade.
+Heat 2 tablespoons oil in a heavy skillet over moderately high heat, Remove tenderloins from the bag, reserving marinade.
 Pat dry and sear on all sides in skillet, about 4 minutes total.
-Place skillet in middle of oven to finish cooking, about 20 minutes, or until an instant-read thermometer inserted diagonally in center of each tenderloin registers 140 degrees F. Let pork stand at room temperature 10 minutes.
-Slice into 1/2-inch slices.
+Place skillet in middle of oven to finish cooking, about 12 to 15 minutes.
+Let pork stand at room temperature 10 minutes.
+Slice into 1/4-inch thick slices.

-- In the same skillet, heat remaining tablespoon oil over moderately high heat and saute mushrooms, stirring occasionally, for 4 minutes.
+In the same skillet, heat remaining tablespoon oil over moderately high heat and saute mushrooms, stirring occasionally, for 4 minutes.
 Add scallions and bean sprouts and cook 1 minute.
-Add reserved teriyaki mixture.
-Cook for an additional 2 minutes.
+Add the teriyaki marinade, bring to a aboil and cook for an additional 2 minutes.
 Remove skillet from heat and add pork slices.

-- In a large bowl toss together spinach, cabbage, snow peas, and cucumber.
+In a large bowl toss together spinach, cabbage, snow peas, and cucumber and the reserved teriyaki sauce.
 Divide salad among 4 plates.
 Top with 1/4 pork mixture.
 Garnish with toasted peanuts and chopped cilantro.